The Regulatory Decisions Committee (RDC) takes certain decisions on behalf of the FCA. Read the biographies of the RDC members.

-John has almost 20 years’ experience as a partner at two global law firms, including more than ten years as a partner with Latham & Watkins, where he served as Vice Chair of the Global Litigation Department, Chair of the London Litigation Department, led the firm’s London banking litigation practice and served on the firm’s Pro Bono Committee and the Office of General Counsel.
+John has almost 20 years experience as a partner at 2 global law firms, including more than 10 years as a partner with Latham & Watkins, where he served as Vice Chair of the Global Litigation Department, Chair of the London Litigation Department, led the firm’s London banking litigation practice and served on both the firm’s Pro Bono Committee and the Office of General Counsel.
 John had been a practicing solicitor for more than 26 years when he retired from Latham & Watkins in December 2015.

-John’s areas of expertise include litigation and dispute resolution in the areas of financial services, regulatory matters and professional negligence.
+John’s areas of expertise include litigation and dispute resolution in the areas of international financial services, regulatory matters and professional negligence.
 He has been involved in some of the most complex and high-profile matters in the financial services sector, in a variety of jurisdictions, with reported cases in the UK’s Supreme Court and the Judicial Committee of the Privy Council.

-John sits as a Deputy District Judge on the London and South East circuit since 2013.
-He is a Centre for Effective Dispute Resolution-accredited mediator.
+John has sat as a Deputy District Judge on the London and South East circuit since 2013.
+He is a Centre for Effective Dispute Resolution-accredited mediator (1999).
 John is also a member of the Consultation Board of PLC Dispute Resolution (part of Thomson Reuters).

 He has over 35 years of experience in payment systems, cards, treasury, transaction banking and fund management gained in UK and international financial services.
 He sits as a non-executive or independent member on a number of bodies.

 Kevin is a Fellow of the Chartered Institute of Bankers and was with RBS for 35 years, where he was Global Head of Transaction Services until April 2014.
 He has a strong external profile as an industry expert and speaker on global transaction banking, payments and treasury/funds business and regulatory issues.
 He has represented RBS and the UK on a number of external bodies.
-He had direct involvement in the design and development of the UK’s Faster Payments service and became the inaugural Chairman of the UK Faster Payments Scheme in November 2011, a position that he held until 2013.
+He had direct involvement in the design and development of the UK’s Faster Payments service and was the inaugural Chairman of the UK Faster Payments Scheme.

 Kevin is also a member of the Payment Systems Regulator’s Enforcement Decisions Committee.